M0LTE/nodemanager/README.md

 ### Install bpqmanager

-1. Copy-paste the following one-liner to install and start bpqmanager:
+1. Copy-paste the following one-liner and press enter to install and start bpqmanager:

 hint: paste in a terminal is often single right-click